 - March 18, 2020: COVID-19 Updates for Providers page created; included COVID-19 testing and treatment policies; telehealth policies; pharmacy and authorization flexibilities

 *The above applies to all fully-insured and self-insured groups.
 Self-insured groups do have the option to opt-out of several of these policies but must do so in writing.
-Because Uniformed Services Family Health Plan (USFHP) is subject to separate federal requirements, the above policies do not apply to USFHP with the exception of the policies regarding COVID-19 Diagnostic Treatment and Inpatient Notification Flexibility.
+Because Uniformed Services Family Health Plan (USFHP) is subject to separate federal requirements, the above policies do not apply to USFHP with the exception of the policies regarding COVID-19 Diagnostic Testing and Treatment.
 Please refer to the USFHP provider portal for information regarding telemedicine billing procedures.

 The above policies will be revisited on a continuing basis.

 Note: Providers should follow these guidelines for the dates of services listed during the COVID-19 PHE.
 For all other billing guidelines, refer to the Professional Services and Facilities Payment Policy and the benefit-specific payment policies located in the Provider Resource Center.